 Her positivity and devotion to living life to its fullest has made Libby the ideal ambassador for a range of charities where she has inspired and empowered many to be the best they can be.
 A spirited young woman, champion athlete, revered community figure and loving wife and mother, Libby Trickett is an inspirational role model who, even with overwhelming success, has remained humble and grounded.

 Libby is an Ambassador for RUOK?
-Day and Beyondblue, as well as being a Queensland Government Mental Health Ambassador raising awareness of mental health issues at work.
+Day, Beyondblue, The Starlight Children’s Foundation, as well as being a Queensland Government Mental Health Ambassador raising awareness of mental health issues at work.